 Once you successfully complete the required modules, you can provide Impairment Assessment under the WorkSafe, TAC and Wrongs Act.

-If you need support with the registration and payment system, you can download the registration and payment manual available on this website or you can call 03 9940 4893 for assistance.
+If you need support with the registration and payment system, please contact 03 9940 4893 for assistance.

 If you are a Medical Practitioner yes, every time you complete a module you will receive a certificate of completion.